 Bonobo’s has daily specials throughout the week in addition to their main menu.
 On Tuesdays, it’s fish tacos.
 On Wednesday’s, it’s the T.L.T. (tempeh lettuce tomaco).
 So, you might want to plan accordingly.
 However, when I visited, I opted for one of their most popular menu items, the Bonobo Seed burger.
 It definitely lived up to the hype.

-Sometimes Thai food and vegan/vegetarian meals can be a bit of question mark.
-Sometimes there’s hidden fish sauce or oyster sauce that can make a dish not even vegetarian.
+Sometimes Thai vegan and vegetarian meals can be hard to find.
+There can be fish sauce or oyster sauce within the meal that isn’t labeled on the menu.
 Thankfully, the folks over at Thai Kitchen in Thunder Bay are well versed in veganism and happily create plant-based meals for the veggie peeps in the crowd.

 Everything on the menu is clearly marked with a little leaf if it is vegetarian or can be prepared vegetarian.
 If you’re vegan, make sure you let your server know.
 I ordered the Pad Thai and asked for the “vegetarian version, no egg”.
 She immediately asked, “are you vegan?
 If so, there is a special sauce.”
 I’m not sure how some of the vegetarian versions differ from the vegan versions in terms of sauce, but just quickly mention that you’re vegan and they’ll take care of you.

 The ambiance of the restaurant is lovely and the food is so delicious.
 There was the perfect amount of mild spice, crispy tofu cubes, and just the right amount of peanuts.
 I ate every last bite, even if I was getting a little full towards the end.
 There are plenty of other vegan and vegetarian dishes on the menu, making Thai Kitchen a worthy restaurant to add to my vegan Thunder Bay travel and dining guide.